 If you’re planning on going after a Master’s in Business Administration, you’ve most likely heard of the GMAT.
 It’s an exam that’s central to your education at graduate school and your future in management.
 Here’s what you need to know about the GMAT:

-The GMAT, which stands for Graduate Management Admission Test, allows students to show their skills that will be needed to go after their Master’s in Business.
-The exam can tell your future potential schools just how well you understand the material and can be expected to perform in the courses.
+The GMAT, or Graduate Management Admission Test, allows students to demonstrate the skills needed for a Master’s in Business Administration.
+The test tells your future potential schools how well you understand the material and predicts your future performance in the program.
 In most cases, your score is used in addition to your GPA and letters of recommendation from undergraduate school.
 Since the results can speak of a student’s performance in the years to come, admissions departments at business schools use the results as part of the application process.

 If you’re interested in management, this is one you’ll want to be studying for.